sheldonucr/ucr-eecs168-lab/lab4/README.md

 ---- until here for week1 check off

----- week 2 checkoff
+---- week 2 checkoff from here

   * Final Layout in Figure 51

+  * 5 design compiler report (timing, power, area, reference, and resource)

 ---- until here for week 2 check off

----- week 3 checkoff

-  * 5 design compiler report (timing, power, area, reference, and resource)

-  * Primetime power report (after run `report_power` at the last step)

----- until here for week 3 check off

 * Some of the issues if you have (One paragraph)